Self-Cloning Marmorkreb Crayfish (Procambarus fallax cf. virginalis) - Tank-Raised!

 This is a very hardy animal, but regular water changes are vital to its optimal health.
 Other bottom-dwelling invertebrates and fish should not be kept with large crayfish.
 It is possible to keep mid- and upper-level, fast-swimming fish with the Self-Cloning Marmorkreb Crayfish, but crayfish are opportunistic feeders and will generally eat whatever they can catch.
 Many people report that Marmorkrebs are more peaceful (even with their own fry) and eat more vegetable matter than most crayfish, but each individual specimen may vary in personality.

-As with all of our crayfish, the coloration of the Self-Cloning Marmorkreb Crayfish is EXTREMELY high quality - much higher quality than others on the market.
+As with all of our crayfish, the coloration of the Self-Cloning Marmorkreb Crayfish is EXTREMELY high quality - much higher quality than others on the market!
 This crayfish may TEMPORARILY change color and hide more than usual after molting, which may occur during shipping.
-If your crayfish is not blue and you find a molt in the bag or in your aquarium, do not worry; this is normal and the bright color will return in 2 weeks or less.
+This is normal and the bright coloration will return in 2 weeks or less.

 Due to its fast reproduction and nutritious qualities as a prey item, the Marmorkreb is an excellent crayfish to cultivate as a live food item for many predatory fish that are stubborn eaters.

 Due to its constant production of clones, the Self-Cloning Marmorkreb species can grow to massive populations at a very fast rate.
 No aquarium animals should ever be released into the wild, but it is particularly important to NEVER release this potentially invasive species into any local waterway.
 It should never be kept in outdoor ponds or used as fishing bait.
 This is a restricted/banned species in some US states, so you must check your state laws before purchasing.
 Please be advised that this crayfish will produce a great deal of clones, many of which will reach adulthood and also begin reproducing at the same rate.